christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.14](/images/Burebista.jpg){:width="400px"}

 Fig. 1.14.
 Coin depicting Burebista, king of the Dacians, who was an alleged enemy of Julius Caesar.
+He was assasinated in 44 BC, the same year as Julius Caesar.

 ![Fig.1.15](/images/Atrebates.jpg){:width="400px"}